 There are two possibilities here:

-- the speaker is thinking that it may snow later (but despite that, he is taking the dog for a walk)
+- the speaker is thinking that it might snow later (but even so, nonetheless, he is taking the dog for a walk)

-- the speaker and the listener both know that it is snowing at that moment of speaking (but despite that, he is taking the dog for a walk), so it is a background/shared information.
+- the speaker and the listener both know that it is snowing at that moment of speaking (but even so / nonethelesss, he is going to take the dog for a walk), so it is a background/shared information.

 Want to make sure your Spanish sounds confident?